 Adult Educator Seminar Series Certificate of Completion

-Adult Educator Seminar Series, $55.25+GST, available at the BookStore.
+Adult Educator Seminar Series available at the BookStore.
 This text will be used for all required courses.

 Earning Your Certificate of Completion

-Complete the nine required courses (27 hours) and any two optional courses (6 hours), or complete the three online modules (36 hours).
+Classroom: Complete the 9 required courses and any 2 optional courses (36 hours)

 Principles of Adult Learning

 Explore principles of adult learning that can be applied to planning and facilitating effective courses.